116 N. York Street, 3rd Floor, Elmhurst, IL 60126

 Paternity testing may also be used when parentage is established through other means.
 This is often necessary when parents disagree about a child’s parentage or when the identity of a child’s biological father is uncertain.
 In some cases, parents may agree to work with Illinois Child Support Services to establish paternity administratively.
 In these situations, HFS personnel may work with the parents to gather information that may be used to identify the child’s father.
 They may conduct interviews with both parents to determine whether they are in agreement about the identity of the father or whether the timeline surrounding the child’s conception indicates parentage.
 In these situations, once paternity has been verified, an Administrative Order of Paternity will be created that will establish a legal relationship between the father and the child.

 In more contentious situations, such as when one parent refuses to acknowledge parentage, a legal paternity case may need to be initiated.
 A parent or another interested party may file a petition to establish parentage with the county court.
 In these cases, a judge will typically order the parents and the child to submit to genetic testing.
 These tests will usually be based on a saliva swab, and a medical lab will compare the DNA of the child and the alleged father.
-If the tests find that there is a 99.9 percent probability that the man is the child's father, a legal paternity order will be issued.
+If the tests find that there is at least a 99.9 percent probability that the man is the child’s father, a legal paternity order will be issued.

 What Are the Benefits of Establishing Paternity?